-The USF Center for Victim Advocacy and Violence Prevention assures confidentiality to all who utilize the program's services.
+The USF Center for Victim Advocacy and Violence Prevention (Links to an external site.) assures confidentiality to all who utilize the program's services.
 Client names, identifying information and any disclosures will be kept confidential unless an advocate receives permission from the client to release the information to a specific third party.